 ∑ The Commission received funding through the State Department of Educationís Interdistrict Grant Program to conduct the Cultural Tapestries Project.
 Schools in six towns participated in the project, designed to improve studentsí cultural literacy, a key workforce skill for the 21st century.

 ∑ Connecticut Volunteer Lawyers for the Arts provided a variety of free legal services to qualified non-profit arts organizations and artists.
-A law intern handled 130 requests for information.† The Commission circulated and disseminated two legal guides, Contract and Copyright, and is finalizing preparation of the 3rd guide, Non-Profit Organizations.
+A law intern handled 70 requests for information.† The Commission circulated and disseminated two legal guides, Contract and Copyright, and is finalizing preparation of the 3rd guide, Non-Profit Organizations.

-∑ Eight major new public artworks were installed at state government building sites as part of the Art in Public Spaces program.
-Over 35 additional projects proceeded through various stages of development during the year.
+∑ Ten major new public artworks were installed at state government building sites as part of the Art in Public Spaces program.† Thirty-two additional projects proceeded through various stages of development during the year.

 ∑ The Visual Arts Slide Bank, a library of images of works by over 2,000 visual artists and craftspeople from Connecticut and across the nation, served as a resource for public art projects, and for people seeking to commission, exhibit or purchase artwork.

-∑ Arts Day at the Capitol was expanded to Arts Week in March with local communities celebrating the arts throughout the state.† Over 180 arts advocates attended Arts Day at the Capitol in March to express to lawmakers the critical need for public funding of the stateís non-profit arts industry.
-Activities included information sessions, performances and the presentation of Distinguished Advocates for the Arts Awards to 15 individuals in recognition of their efforts to foster cultural development and support for the arts.
+∑ Arts Day at the Capitol was expanded to Arts Week in March with local communities celebrating the arts throughout the state.† Over 180 arts advocates attended Arts Day at the Capitol to express to lawmakers the critical need for public funding of the arts.† Activities included information sessions, performances and the presentation of Distinguished Advocates for the Arts Awards to 19 individuals in recognition of their efforts to foster cultural development and support for the arts.